teivah/100-go-mistakes/docs/index.md

 This page is a summary of all the mistakes in the 100 Go Mistakes book.
 Meanwhile, it's also a page open to the community.
 If you believe that a mistake should be added, please create a [community mistake issue](https://github.com/teivah/100-go-mistakes/issues/new?assignees=&labels=community+mistake&template=community_mistake.md&title=).

-If you want to engage with the community (asking questions, discussing options, etc.), feel free to use the [Discussions](https://github.com/teivah/100-go-mistakes/discussions) space on the GitHub repo.

 ???+ warning

     You're currently viewing a new version that I'm enriching with significantly more content.
 Yet, this version is still under development; please be gentle if you find an issue, and feel free to create a PR.